 The hair yellowed like those fresh baseballs left out in the sun too long.
 Sparky Anderson had been left out in the sun too long.
 The lines upon him deepened and snaked — the way dunes steal across a desert — until he was old.
 No one knew it, least of all himself.

-Near the end, 76 and wrung by dementia, he mourned not the passing of the years but rather the passing of the seconds that his mother had counted.
+Near the end, 76 and dwindled by dementia, he mourned not the passing of the years but rather the passing of the seconds that his mother had counted.
 You sense the years going by, work out by merest instinct that they have drifted beyond your grasp.
 But the seconds you feel like a hand on the stove.